 The Southwest Virginia Field School

-The Field School is a beginning farmer training program created by our partners in Northeast Tennessee, Appalachian RC&D. Now we are working together to expand the program to SWVA.
-Sessions will include business planning, finances, and marketing all geared toward helping beginning farmers create sustainable and profitable small farms.
+The SWVA Field School is a beginning farmer training program that includes training on business planning, finances, and marketing all geared toward helping beginning farmers create sustainable and profitable small farms.
 The Field School is made up of two sessions: the Summer Field School and the Winter Business Intensive.

-We are now recruiting for the Winter Business Intensive!
+Now recruiting for the 2023 Winter Business Intensive!